 SEO and content are inextricably linked today.
 You can’t do SEO without quality content to optimize, and it’s a waste of time for you to create great content that no one can find.
 Whenever you’re looking at SEO services, make sure you’re having a conversation about content.

 If a deal looks too good to be true, it probably is – and that remains true here.
 Scam SEO companies will always claim that they do better for less, but the simple truth is that good SEO services don’t come cheap.

 According to a survey from Rand Fishkin of Moz, SEO agencies reported monthly billings ranging anywhere from $500-10,000/month per client.
 Small or medium size businesses would likely fall closer to $500-2500/month.

 Regardless, the $95.87 on the fake invoice is suspiciously low.
 Likely, that would only pay for an hour or so of SEO work.
 Think there’s an SEO company out there that can do keyword research and write, publish, and promote optimized content that will improve your search traffic in an hour?
 Me neither.

 When in doubt, ask!

 If you’re working with or considering working with an SEO company, and you have any doubts about their services, don’t be afraid to ask questions.
 Ask the company to explain their service offerings, and get second opinions from other SEO experts.
-We’re always happy to answer questions, or you can post questions on active SEO chat forums like Moz Q&A.
+We’re always happy to answer questions and/or assist with your SEO service needs, plus you can post questions on active SEO chat forums like Moz Q&A.